Skip to Content

 The Balcony: Hidden Histories Tour

-Old North’s balcony (also known as “the gallery”) is a paradoxical space — home to both the church’s undesirable seating and some of the sanctuary’s most costly and ornate items.
-In this guided tour, you’ll learn about the experiences of early Black congregants, both free and enslaved, who historically sat in the gallery.
-You’ll also get an up-close look at Old North’s beautiful 1759 pipe organ and the 17th century carved angels flanking it.
+Explore Old North’s balcony (also known as “the gallery”), a paradoxical space that is home to both the church’s undesirable seating and some of the sanctuary’s most costly and ornate items.
+In this 25 minute guided tour, you’ll learn about the experiences of early Black congregants, both free and enslaved, who historically sat in the gallery.
+You’ll also get an up-close look at Old North’s beautiful 1759 pipe organ, the 17th century carved angels flanking it, and the recently restored mural in the balcony arches.
 The tour weaves together the stories of the many people whose labor and contributions shaped Old North into the place it is today.

-Joint Ticket: Old North, Old State, & Old South
+Joint Ticket: Freedom Trail Tour, Old North, Old State, & Old South

-Experience three historic Boston sites with one ticket!
-Revolutionary Spaces and Old North Illuminated are now offering a joint ticket to Old South Meeting House, Old State House, and Old North Church — a $5 discount off regular full-price admission.
-This joint ticket includes any programs, exhibits, and gallery talks that are complementary with admission at Old South Meeting House and Old State House, as well as audio guides at Old North Church (a $3 value).
+Experience a Freedom Trail tour and three historic Boston sites with one ticket!
+The Freedom Trail Foundation, Revolutionary Spaces, and Old North Illuminated are now offering a joint ticket that includes a Freedom Trail tour, and admission to Old South Meeting House, Old State House, and Old North Church for $30 — a $10 discount off regular full-price admission.
+This joint ticket includes any programs, exhibits, and gallery talks that are complementary with admission at Old South Meeting House and Old State House, as well as audio guides at Old North Church.

 At this time, joint tickets can only be purchased at the Boston Common Visitor Center, located at 139 Tremont Street in Boston.
 For more information, call 617-536-4100.